Jon Gaunt: Radio presenter

 In January 2009 Gaunt stated his intent to fight the human rights case for the sake of "all broadcasters", before turning his attention to suing Talksport for terminating his contract.
 In January 2010 he won the right to appeal against Ofcom on the grounds that it had breached his right to freedom of expression.
 The case returned to the High Court of Justice on 15–16 June 2010, but on 13 July it was announced that Gaunt had lost his case, the judge upholding Ofcom's decision and concluding that "the offensive and abusive nature of the broadcast was gratuitous, having no factual content or justification".
 Human rights group Liberty intervened in the case because of its "wider importance to free speech", but Gaunt's decision to appeal the judge's ruling was dismissed in the Court of Appeal in June 2011.

 From April 2009 to July 2010, Gaunt presented an online radio talk show for the Sun's website, called Sun Talk.
-The show was also broadcast on regular FM radio in Spain, on the Costa Blanca via Bay Radio (Spain) and Costa Del Sol via Spectrum FM.
+The show was also broadcast on regular FM radio in Spain, on the Costa Blanca via Bay Radio and Costa Del Sol via Spectrum FM.
 The three-hour talkshow was broadcast every weekday from 10 am to 1 pm GMT.

 In March 2010, Sun Talk won a British Press Award for Digital Innovation, and Gaunt was nominated for a Sony Radio Award for Speech Radio Personality of the year.
 In May that year, SunTalk announced that it would be expanding its output for the 2010 World Cup.

 In July 2010 SunTalk was closed down by News International, as part of a cost review strategy to focus on core operations.

-In August 2010 Gaunt became the official spokesman for the EU referendum campaign.

 In March 2013 Gaunt joined the UK Independence Party.
 The announcement was made at the party's spring conference in the Devon city of Exeter.

 In 2014 Gaunt joined FUBAR Internet radio.

 In 2015 he launched a radio station called Talk2meradio but the station closed down in 2018.

-He still does podcasts on his website.

-In 2018 he joined Radio Sputnik Worldwide and currently presents a show called Shooting from the Lip.
+In 2018 he joined Radio Sputnik Worldwide and presented a show called Shooting from the Lip.